gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v4-api-configuration/endpoint-configuration.md

 ## Introduction

-In Gravitee, Gateway Endpoints define the protocol and configuration settings by which the gateway API will fetch data from, or post data to, the backend API.
+In Gravitee, Gateway Endpoints define the protocol and configuration settings by which the Gateway API will fetch data from, or post data to, the backend API.

-After you've created your gateway API and selected your Endpoints(s), you can configure them on the API's page.
+After you've created your Gateway API and selected your Endpoints(s), you can configure them on the API's page.
 This article walks through that process.&#x20;

 ## Configure v4 API Endpoints